 Salmon are distributed and stray across a diverse range of habitats, and the rates of straying between geographically diverse sites can be plastic and idiosyncratic .
 Our surrogate measure for habitat heterogeneity is the difference in trait optima between sites Δθ.
 In general, our findings indicate that increased habitat heterogeneity promotes robustness (higher PE, shorter time to recovery) when straying rates are low, but may erode robustness when straying rates are high (figure [fig:thetaPE]b, solid lines).
-This may be particularly consequential for populations that are spatially adjacent but separated by sharp environmental boundary, such that trait optima are divergent yet dispersal is relatively high (is this a thing?)...
+This may be particularly consequential for populations that are spatially adjacent but separated by sharp environmental boundary, such that trait optima are divergent yet dispersal is relatively high.
+Such a scenario plays out repeatedly in the context of adjacent wild and hatchery-produce salmon.
+Although wild and hatchery populations may occur close on the landscape, and indeed often are sympatric within the same river network, the selective environments to which they are locally adapted differ dramatically .
+Straying of domesticated hatchery-produced fish from release sites and spawning in the wild drastically reduces the productivity of wild populations through competition and outbreeding depression

-However, habitats that are closer in space generally have greater similarity in environmental conditions than habitats that are geographically distant (REF).
-From a purely statistical standpoint, it is reasonable to expect a larger number of straying individuals between sites that are closer together.
-Alternatively, salmon that cue to specific environmental conditions are more likely to stray into sites that have structurally and physiognamically similar habitats (REFS).
+All else being equal, habitats that are closer in space generally have greater similarity in environmental conditions than habitats that are geographically distant and correspondingly phenotypes of more proximately located populations should be more similar to those that are distant(REF).
+Correspondingly, it is reasonable to expect a larger number of straying individuals between sites that are geographically proximate and indeed evidence corroborates this prediction .
+Alternatively, salmon that cue to specific environmental conditions may be more likely to stray into sites that have structurally and physiognamically similar habitats (REFS) even if other potential sites are closer.
 These considerations justify imposing a direct relationship between the rate of straying m and habitat heterogeneity: as site dissimilarity increases, so too should the straying rate decrease.
 As site dissimilarity increases, so to should the optima in trait values for the resident populations.

-When habitat heterogeneity and the rate of straying are linked, we show that small amounts of either constant or density-dependent straying result in longer recovery times for the dominant population because there is enough isolation to allow the surviving subordinant population locally adapt towards its own optimum.
+When habitat heterogeneity and the rate of straying are linked, we show that small amounts of either constant or density-dependent straying result in longer recovery times for the dominant population because there is enough isolation to allow the surviving subordinant population to slowly adapt towards its own optimum and therefore strays from that population will be maladaptive in the dominant site.
 As selection pushes the subordinate population away from the dominant trait optimum, the recovery of the extinct population is slowed (figure [fig:mtheta]).
-This may have particular conservation implications...
+This may have particular conservation implications for considerations of aiding dispersal following disturbances or reconnections of lost habitats....
 Moreover, local temperature regimes are known to play a central role in dictating local adapation of salmon populations (REFS).
 If temperature is the primary determinant of Δθ in terms of our model, this would suggest that populations spanning North-South gradients are more predisposed to distance dependent dynamics.
 In constrast, the relationship between the rate of straying and habitat heterogeneity may be less clear-cut for populations spanning an East-West gradient, where distant habitats may equally fitting for straying populations.
 (Bristal Bay vs. California???)